StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/00-Introduction-to-Tools/README.md

     *   [Lexe Website](https://lexe.app/)
     *   [Lexe Public GitHub (Issue Tracking & Discussion)](https://github.com/lexe-app/lexe-public)

+## 7. nwc-enclaved wallet

+*   **What it is**: It's a custodial Lightning wallet service running in a trusted execution environment (TEE), offering convenience of managed wallets combined with privacy and security of self-custodial solutions.
+*   **Key Features**:
+    *   **Secure and private**: The service is open-source and running inside a TEE, providing privacy and security guarantees.
+    *   **Programmable wallet**: Create LN wallets with a couple lines of code for your app, your bots or your users.
+    *   **Nostr Integration**: Wallet provides LN address, supports Nostr zaps, can receive payments 24/7.
+*   **Why use it in a hackathon?**:
+    *   Potential solution if you need to create lots of LN wallets, need them to receive Nostr zaps and payments reliably, and are targeting small transaction amounts and balances.
+*   **Word of caution**:
+    *   The service is in public testing phase, balances limited to 1000 sats per wallet, not ready for serious production applications yet.
+*   **Learn More**:
+    *   [Source Code](https://github.com/nostrband/nwc-enclaved): Service description, including rationale, tradeoffs and benefits.
+    *   [Client Library](https://github.com/nostrband/nwc-enclaved-utils): JavaScript library to create wallets and LN addresses.

 By understanding these tools and their specific strengths, you can better architect your hackathon project and leverage their combined power to create something truly innovative!